 Internships count toward the Environmental Experience required for all Environmental Studies & Sciences majors and minors.

-Before considering an internship in Environmental Studies & Sciences, students should speak with the director of the Environmental Studies and Sciences program.
+Before considering an internship in Environmental Studies & Sciences, students should speak with the chair of the Environmental Studies and Sciences program.

-1. Students will spend at least 10 hours per week in their field placement for the full 14 weeks of the semester (140 hours total), as required by the College′s official policy on 4 credit internships.
+1. Students will spend at least 10 hours per week in their field placement for the full 14 weeks of the semester (140 hours total).
 This internship should bring students into substantial and sustained contact and dialogue with members of the Memphis community who are working on environmental issues, policies, or practices.
 The Office of Career Services maintains an up-to-date list of environmentally-related internships.

-3. Students will keep a weekly journal of their experiences in the field, recording and reflecting on the work they have done.
-In particular, students should discuss how their in-class study on environmental topics relates to their field experience.
+4. All students will keep a weekly journal of their experiences in the field, recording and reflecting on the work they have done.
+In particular, students should discuss how their in-class coursework on environmental topics relates to their field experience.

-5. Students will read 2 books (or the equivalent number of articles) on subjects in Environmental Studies or Sciences relevant to the fieldwork which the student is undertaking.
-Readings will be chosen by the faculty supervisor in consultation with the student.
+5. Students enrolled in 3 or 4 credits will have assigned readings on subjects in Environmental Studies or Sciences relevant to the fieldwork which the student is undertaking.
+Readings will be chosen by student in consultation with the faculty supervisor.

 6. Students will meet once per month during the semester with a Rhodes faculty adviser.
-During that meeting, the student and faculty member will discuss the fieldwork, how it connects to environmental issues, and the reading which the faculty member has assigned.
+During that meeting, the student and faculty member will discuss the fieldwork, how it connects to environmental issues, and any readings that have been assigned.

-7. Students will write an essay of no fewer than 3,000 words due at the end of the semester.
-In this essay, students will discuss connections between their environmental coursework at Rhodes, their field work, and the course readings for the internship.
+7. Students will complete a final essay due at the end of the semester.
+In this essay, students will discuss connections between their environmental coursework at Rhodes, their internship experiences, and any course readings for the internship.
+Details regarding the essay are available from the Rhodes faculty supervisor.

 Sample of Resources for Internships